shenwei356/seqkit/doc/docs/usage.md

       --gtf                       output in GTF format -h, --help                      help for locate
   -i, --ignore-case               ignore case
-  -m, --max-mismatch int          max mismatch when matching by seq (experimental, costs too much RAM for large genome, 8G for 50Kb sequence)
+  -m, --max-mismatch int          max mismatch when matching by seq.
+Please use mapping tools like bwa or bowtie1/2 for large genomes
-  -G, --non-greedy                non-greedy mode, faster but may miss motifs overlaping with others -P, --only-positive-strand      only search on positive strand -p, --pattern strings           pattern/motif (multiple values supported.
+  -G, --non-greedy                non-greedy mode, faster but may miss motifs overlapping with others -P, --only-positive-strand      only search on positive strand -p, --pattern strings           pattern/motif (multiple values supported.
 Attention: use double quotation marks for patterns containing comma, e.g., -p '"A{2,}"')
   -f, --pattern-file string       pattern/motif file (FASTA format) -V, --validate-seq-length int   length of sequence to validate (0 for whole seq) (default 10000)

 ```

 Examples